blitzagency/amigo/README.md

 runs on) supports prepared statements, could have used those.
 Again time.
 In the end, this is for a DB the user controls.
 If they REALLY want to they can SQL inject themselves by whatever means they want.
 It's their data.
-That said, you shoudl not consdider this safe for a multiuser environment.
+That said, you should not consdider this safe for a multi-user environment.
-Not that you dear reader would be using sqlite for a multi-user application to begin with.
+Not that you, dear reader, would be using sqlite for a multi-user application to begin with.